 - 1) Keeping things simple is best. - 2) As you are making your set-up change, the track is changing too!
 Ask a local racer what the track usually does from begining to end, especially day to night. - Start your car's ride height with it equal at all four corners to start.
 Use the shock collars to adjust ride height by measuring the distance under the chassis when the car is sitting on a FLAT & LEVEL surface. - Shock collars can only jack weight and adjust the car's handling when the car makes ALL 4 shocks squat when the car is set down.
 Use the RF shock collar to adjust how the car ENTERS the corner.
 Use the RR shock collar to adjust how the car exits the corner ON-POWER.
 Use the LF shock collar to make the car turn in less, and off the corner more. - It is best to have a little bit of brake drag when you let off the gas, this will allow for a more controlable car in ALL conditions.
-Increasing how much the brake drags will make your car turn into the corner harder but can make the car also much more loose to drive into the corner.
+Increasing how much the brake drags will make your car turn into the corner harder.
+10-20% of Drag Brake is generally a good start for most speed controls.